UKHomeOffice/vault-sidekick/README.md

 The default format is 'txt' which has the following behavour.
 If the number of keys in a resource is > 1, a file is created per key.
 Thus using the example
 (build/vault-sidekick -cn=secret:password:fn=test) we would end up with files: test.this, test.nothing and test.demo

+**Resource Options**

+- **fn**: (filaname) by default all file are relative to the output directory specified and will have the name NAME.RESOURCE; the fn options allows you to switch names and paths to write the files
+- **rn**: (renewal) allow you to set the renewal time on a resource, but default we take the lease time from the secret and use that, the rn feature allows use to override it
+- **fmt**: (format) allows you to specify the output format of the resource / secret.
+- **cn**: (comman name) is used in conjunction with the PKI resource.
+The common argument is passed as an argument when make a request to issue the certs.